alexhamidi/RandomSpotifySongs/README.md

 `max_albums_per_artist` _(Optional, default: inf)_:
 - The maximum number of albums to fetch per artist
-- Limits the number of albums considered for each artist, useful for very prolific artists or to reduce API calls
+- Useful to limit the influence of prolific artists on the result
-- Randomly selects albums if the artist has more than this number
+- Randomly selects albums if the artist has more albums than this number

 `max_tracks_per_album_request`  _(Optional, default: inf)_:
 - The maximum number of tracks to fetch per album request
 - Limits the number of tracks fetched from each album
-- Randomly selects tracks if an album has more than this number
+- Randomly selects tracks if a set of albums has more tracks than this number
+- **Note:** this is _not_ the maximum tracks retrieved per album.
+Fetching tracks album by album is too computationally expensive, and this parameter adjusts how many tracks are selected in each batch request of 20 songs.

 `max_related_artists_per_artist` _(Optional, default: inf)_:
 - The maximum number of related artists to fetch for each artist
-- Limits the branching factor of the artist search, useful for controlling the breadth of the search
+- Useful for controlling the breadth of the search
+- Also useful to accelerate the spread of the search space
-- Randomly selects related artists if an artist has more than this number of related artists
+- Randomly selects related artists if an artist has more related artist than this number of related artists

 `max_songs`  _(Optional, default: -1 [no limit])_:
 - The maximum total number of songs to return
-- Useful for capping the total size of the returned list
+- Useful for capping the total size of the returned list for certain applications
-- The program will stop adding songs once this limit is reached, even if there are more available
+- **Note:** this value is not guaranteed - if the number of returned songs is lower than ```max_songs```, this parameter changes nothing

 ### Example